Tex Hamer: College career

-Pro Football
+Professional career

-Hamer played for the Frankford Yellow Jackets from 1924-1926 and finished with 19 rushing TDs, including 12 in 1924.
+Hamer played for the Frankford Yellow Jackets from 1924 to 1926 and finished with 19 rushing TDs, including 12 in 1924.

 In 1924 against the Providence Steamroller, Hamer threw an 18-yard pass to Les Haws for a touchdown for a 21-10 Yellow Jackets win.
 In a rematch of the two teams Hamer scored off of a short run in the third quarter, then ran for a 35-yard touchdown run in the final period to clinch a 16-3 win.
 On Thanksgiving Day 1926, Hamer scored a touchdown on the Yellow Jackets’ first possession against the Green Bay Packers for a 20-14 Frankford win In 1926, Hamer kicked an extra point to give the Jackets a 7-6 win over the Detroit Panthers.

 Boxing

 He was also a professional boxer winning 4 matches (3 by knockout) while losing 3 matches (all by knockout).